Lumen-Park/Aetherion-v7/README.md

 ## 📖 Overview

-Aetherion v7 is not a chatbot.
-It is a **fully autonomous, self-governing research organization** that operates entirely on your local machine.
-It combines:

-- 🧠 **70+ domain‑expert agents** — from physicists to patent examiners
-- 🏛️ **A Supreme Council** with veto power and bias detection
-- 🔁 **Recursive delegation** — fractal teams for complex tasks
-- 🧬 **Self‑improvement** — audits, refactors, and proposes its own evolution
-- 🎛️ **Hardware interfaces** — voice, vision, email, cron scheduler

-No cloud.
-No API keys.
-No data leaves your laptop.
+Aetherion is not a chatbot.
+It is the **first fully autonomous AI research institution** — a self‑governing, multi‑agent system that designs experiments, searches the literature, executes code in a hardened sandbox, and peer‑reviews every finding through a 7‑judge Supreme Council.
+All of this runs **entirely on local hardware**, with no cloud dependencies, no API keys, and no data leaving your machine.

+**70+ specialised agents** across 14 academic colleges collaborate under a governance framework that includes weighted voting, absolute security veto, reputation feedback, and a Constitution Editor that lets enterprises define their own safety rules — without touching code.

+The institution is fully containerised with Docker, instrumented with Prometheus, Loki, and Grafana, and ships with a production‑grade React dashboard.
+Aetherion scales from a single laptop to a Kubernetes cluster with live task migration, graceful shutdown, and micro‑service agent architecture.

+**Aetherion v7 is production‑hardened, GDPR/CCPA‑ready, and governed by reason — not magic.**

 ---